Orafilynie/Old-BurgerCodeGen/readme.md

 ## Setup

+You need to ensure that you are the owner of the server you want to deploy the bot on.

 To setup the bot, use the `/deploy` command in any discord channel.

 It will automatically create the categories and channel for the bot to use, and store the IDs inside a file called `data.json` at the root folder.